 Benefit #1: Enhances the focus of the company

-Target market segmentation is an effective method to enhance the focus of a firm on market segments.
+Target market analysis is an effective method to enhance the focus of a firm on market segments.
 Better focus means better business.
 This helps in designing campaigns specifically for the target segments and aids in better returns and profitability.

 Benefit #2: It boosts competitiveness